Vector processor: Vector instructions

 The vector pseudocode example above comes with a big assumption that the vector computer can process more than ten numbers in one batch.
 For a greater quantity of numbers in the vector register, it becomes unfeasible for the computer to have a register that large.
 As a result, the vector processor either gains the ability to perform loops itself, or exposes some sort of vector control (status) register to the programmer, usually known as a vector Length.

 The self-repeating instructions are found in early vector computers like the STAR-100, where the above action would be described in a single instruction (somewhat like vadd c, a, b, $10).
 They are also found in the x86 architecture as the REP prefix.
 However, only very simple calculations can be done effectively in hardware this way without a very large cost increase.
 Since all operands have to be in memory for the STAR-100 architecture, the latency caused by access became huge too.

-Interestingly, though, Broadcom included space in all vector operations of the Videocore IV ISA for a REP field, but unlike the STAR-100 which uses memory for its repeats, the Videocore IV repeats are on all operations including arithmetic vector operations.
+Broadcom included space in all vector operations of the Videocore IV ISA for a REP field, but unlike the STAR-100 which uses memory for its repeats, the Videocore IV repeats are on all operations including arithmetic vector operations.
 The repeat length can be a small range of power of two or sourced from one of the scalar registers.

 The Cray-1 introduced the idea of using processor registers to hold vector data in batches.
 The batch lengths (vector length, VL) could be dynamically set with a special instruction, the significance compared to Videocore IV (and, crucially as will be shown below, SIMD as well) being that the repeat length does not have to be part of the instruction encoding.
 This way, significantly more work can be done in each batch; the instruction encoding is much more elegant and compact as well.
 The only drawback is that in order to take full advantage of this extra batch processing capacity, the memory load and store speed correspondingly had to increase as well.
-This is sometimes claimed to be a disadvantage of Cray-style vector processors: in reality it is part of achieving high performance throughput, as seen in GPUs, which face exactly the same issue.
+This is sometimes claimed to be a disadvantage of Cray-style vector processors, and the Fujitsu VP series did make this mistake: in reality it is part of achieving high performance throughput, as seen in GPUs, which face exactly the same issue.